appwrite/appwrite/README.md

 ## Security

-For security issues, kindly email us [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.
+For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.

 ## Follow Us